alejogs4/sw-blog/content/blog/redux-importance/index.md

 ## Pure functions

-Pure functions are functions which as long as they are called with the same parameters, returns the same value without affect any value outside the function's scope.
-This concept appears in Redux in the form of **reducers**.
+Pure functions are functions which as long as they are called with the same parameters returns the same value without affect any value outside the function's scope.
+This concept appears in Redux in the form of reducers.

 ```javascript
 function addNameProperty(object, name) {